-Thanksgiving, and then Christmas, is just around the corner!
-The Polar Express is already accepting reservations and they might book up very soon.
+Christmas is just around the corner!
+The Polar Express Holiday train ride will book up very soon.

 There is nothing like the wonder of Christmas and Santa Claus to your little ones.
 The joy they experience (and give us) during this season is immeasurable.
 Here are a few of the holiday train rides available near Las Vegas.
 Whether you plan a quick trip, or make a weekend out of the experience, these train rides will bring a little extra holiday wonder to your Christmas season.